 If you disagree with a decision or have a complaint about your health care, services, or coverage, you may file a Grievance (complaint) or Appeal.
 You may use the online PrimeWest Health Member Appeal and Grievance Form to submit your Grievance or health plan Appeal.
-If you do not agree with the outcome of your health plan Appeal, you can request a State Appeal (State Fair Hearing).
+If you do not agree with the outcome of your health plan Appeal, you can request a State Appeal (Fair Hearing with the State).
 Read more about the processes for doing any of these things in the Member Handbook.

 PrimeWest Health hosts stakeholder meetings for our members.
 These meetings give members and their advocates and providers a chance to learn about their benefits and how to navigate the health care system.
 Members, advocates, and providers share their ideas, opinions, concerns, and suggestions about the services offered by PrimeWest Health.
 This stakeholders’ group has helped PrimeWest Health identify and put in place changes to provide better service to our members.
 If you want to see a copy of the minutes from the stakeholders’ meetings, call Member Services.